SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 The **AWS API Gateway - Access Logs - Overview** dashboard provides insights on Request's latency, Request trend, Distribution of requests by Method, Stage, and Protocol, Client's location, Request status code trend, and slowest requests.

-Use this dashboards to:
+Use this dashboard to:
 * Monitor Latency across your infrastructure for all kind of APIs.
-* Monitor total API call, average response size and length and request trend.
+* Monitor total API call, average response size, and length and request trend.
 * Monitor API requests trend by stage, HTTP method, user agent and protocol.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-API-Gateway-Enhanced-Monitoring.png')} alt="Access Logs - Overview" />

 ### AWS API Gateway - Access Logs - Details

-The **AWS API Gateway - Access Logs - Details** dashboard provides insights on Request's latencies, Request trend, Distribution of requests by Method, Stage, and Protocol, Client's location, Request status code trend, and slowest requests
+The **AWS API Gateway - Access Logs - Details** dashboard provides insights on the request's latencies; request trends; distribution of requests by method, stage, and protocol; client's location, request status code trend, and slowest requests.

-Use this dashboards to get detailed distribution and trend of API requests across all type of APIs.
+Use this dashboard to get detailed distribution and trend of API requests across all type of APIs.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-API-Gateway-Enhanced-Monitoring.png')} alt="Access Logs - Details" />

 ### AWS API Gateway - Access logs - Errors

-The **AWS API Gateway - Access logs - Errors** dashboard provide insights on statistics of Top 20 failed requests, Error messages trend, Client's location, Errors by response type, Recent authorizer errors, missing authentication token errors, and WAF errors
+The **AWS API Gateway - Access logs - Errors** dashboard provides insights on statistics of the top 20 failed requests, error messages trends, client's location, errors by response type, recent authorizer errors, missing authentication token errors, and WAF errors.

-Use this dashboards to:
+Use this dashboard to:
-* Monitor all the failed requests, error messages and it's trend.
+* Monitor all the failed requests, error messages, and their trends.
-* Monitor failed requests with it's distribution by response type, client IP.
+* Monitor failed requests with their distribution by response type and client IP.
 * Monitor recent authorizer and missing authentication token errors.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-API-Gateway-Enhanced-Monitoring.png')} alt="Access logs - Errors" />